bobisjan/ember-simple-auth/guides/managing-current-user.md

-In this example, the service does not need to know the ID of the current user as it uses a dedicated endpoint instead that will always respond with the user belonging to the authorization token in the request.
+In this example, the service does not need to know the ID of the current user as it uses a dedicated endpoint instead that will always respond with the user belonging to the authorization token in the request:

-Note: Using `store.queryRecord` is the correct way to query for a record when id is unknown.
-Ember data expects the returned model to have the same id, as otherwise an unused empty record with `id` of `me` is in the store.

-We can override the adapter to generate `api/users/me` when `store.queryRecord` is invoked with a query param where the `me` param is present.

 ```js
 // app/services/current-user.js